denull/utf-c/README.md

-## UTF-C
+# UTF-C

 This repository contains two implementations (in JavaScript and in Go) of a custom Unicode encoding scheme for storing strings in a compact way.
 It's mainly intended for storing a lot of short strings in memory.
 It's not a standard algorithm, and you should not use it in external APIs: it does not provide ASCII transparency (the produced output can contain 7-bit ASCII values that weren't present in the original string), so it can lead to a number of security vulnerabilities.
 It is, however, ASCII (and partly CP1252/ISO-8859-1) compatible: every ASCII string (and some CP1252 strings) is represented in the same way in UTF-C.

-**UTF-C** (C stands for "compact") is similar to [https://en.wikipedia.org/wiki/Standard_Compression_Scheme_for_Unicode](SCSU) (Standard Compression Scheme for Unicode), but it's more lightweight and simple (for example, minified JS version is just 1.7 Kb that includes both encoder and decoder).
+**UTF-C** (C stands for "compact") is similar to [SCSU](https://en.wikipedia.org/wiki/Standard_Compression_Scheme_for_Unicode) (Standard Compression Scheme for Unicode), but it's more lightweight and simple (for example, minified JS version is just 1.7 Kb that includes both encoder and decoder).
 It's implementation does not require any heuristics to achieve good performance.
 In comparision with a SCSU compressor of same complexity, it often delivers better results in terms of compressed strings size.

-You can try it for yourself in this [https://denull.github.io/utf-c/](online demo).
+You can try it for yourself in this [online demo](https://denull.github.io/utf-c/).

-# JavaScript Library
+## JavaScript Library

 To use this encoding you can install `utf-c` library via **npm** or **yarn**: